curiosityr0ver/server-url-shortener/README.md

 ## 🔐 Authentication

-This application uses **session-based authentication** for securing API endpoints.
+This application uses **Spring Security** for authentication.
+Currently, all endpoints are publicly accessible, but authentication endpoints are available for user registration and login.

 ### Quick Start with Authentication